"It's the chief's son!"

 "Awesome."
 She nodded.

 Minutes later, Charlie had finished giving them the tour around the house.
-It was a small building with two floors, two bathrooms, and six pieces in general.
+It was a small building with two floors and two bathrooms.
 A crowded living room, kitchen, office, two bedrooms and a guest room where Luna would be staying.
-All the furnitures had faded colours and had indications that implied that they were straight from IKEA.
-With a suitcase in hand, Bella wondered through the musty hallways.
-Something was eerily familiar about the house.
-Bella felt like that she was taking a stroll down a hazy memory lane.
+All the furnitures had faded colours and had signs that pointed to the fact that they were straight from IKEA.
+With a suitcase in hand, Bella wondered through the musty hallways, feeling like that she was taking a stroll down a hazy memory lane.

 Charlie had clearly put a lot effort into cleaning the place up for her, but evidences of a bachelor for more than a decade still popped up all over the place.
 Such as the stained rims of coffee cups on the glass table, or the stacks of empty pizza packages from pizza hut, or the smell of dirty laundry in the air...

-She spent thirty minutes unpacking and setting security devices around her room.
-Next door, she heard Luna do the same.
+Finally she ended up in her room, next to Luna's.
 Her room was small and furnished with light purple.
 It had a bookshelf and a wooden study desk and a twin sized bed pushed to the side.
-She hid her pistol, Polish P-83 Wanad under the bed and her knife under her pillow.
-Finally, she preformed a security precaution by the window by setting the handle at 80 degrees horizontally and slipped a small sheet of paper between the cracks of the window.
+She hid her pistol, Polish P-83 Wanad under the bed and a small swiss knife under the pillow.
+Looking around, her gaze fell on the window beside her desk.
+She stared at it for a while before walking towards it and gently pulled the handle down to an unnatural angle.

 At 7 pm sharp, Charlie called them down for pizza and dinner was spent in a comfortable silence.
 As she munched on the greasy food, Bella felt a pang of strange guilt.
-She watched the grease staining her finger tips, and slowly sliding down the lengths of her index.
-Without thinking about it, she suddenly blurted out.
+She watched the grease thoughtfully as it slowly slid down the lengths of her index.
+Without thinking about it, she blurted out.

 "Maybe I should cook from now on."